-The concern that caucusing permits one party time to further solidify her or his own stance while the other is engaged in caucusing, is simply a non-issue.
-In transformative mediation one of the roles of the mediator is to help stakeholders consider potential pitfalls.
-Mediators help stakeholders truly understand the problem and thus avoid quick unworkable solutions.
+The concern that caucusing permits one party time to further solidify her or his own stance while the other is engaged in caucusing is simply not an issue.
+In transformative mediation one of the roles of the mediator is to help disputants consider potential pitfalls.
+Mediators help contenders truly understand the problem and thus avoid quick, unworkable solutions.